Substance Abuse and Addiction Treatment Resources in Flushing

 Each year, the United States faces more and more of its citizens succumbing to the problem of substance abuse.
 Over 50,000 Americans died from drug overdoses in 2015.
 The disease of addiction can do a lot of damage in the lives of individuals and families.

 The state of New York is no exception to this.
-In January 2017, in Flushing, 15 local men and 1 local woman were arrested in a massive drug bust.
+In January 2017, in Flushing, 15 local men and one local woman were arrested in a massive drug bust.
 Officers seized cocaine, drug paraphernalia, over $24,000 and 18 gambling devices.

 While it may seem hopeless to those who suffer from drug and/or alcohol addiction, we know that addiction is a disease like any other that needs to be treated.
 Having a substance use disorder does not make you a bad person.
 It just means that you need to ask for help.